******* Mathematics at the Ness of Brodgar

 Structure-1 Ness of Brodgar Vesica Piscis

 The point I am making here is that again the chosen numbers produce near-Pythagorean whole number complexes.
-As follows:
+I do not claim they knew these mathematics, but that they by trial and error got whole number ratios.
+Precision is an obsolete concept dealing with megaliths.
+The concept counts.

-According to this analysis crucial data in the way of the Heavens were incorporated in the design of this extraordinary structure, which is most worthy of being restored to its original design and be preserved as such.
+According to this analysis crucial data in the way of Heaven were incorporated in the design of this extraordinary structure, which is most worthy of being restored to its original design and be preserved as such.
+But to preserve the integrity of this extraordinary gift of the Stone Age, let’s please wait for a generation of archaeologists that knows how to collaborate with mathematicians, without feeling overwhelmed by the idea that these are ‘the real scientists’, as they think of themselves.
 (Structures 8 and 12 do not have that finesse or mathematical meaning as far as I can make out now).

 Multiples of 5 and 10